gabcg/notes/MSI Notes/MSI.md

 #### 1.1 Timescales

-Different processes occur in different time scales:
+Different processes occur in different timescales:

 * Bond vibration: femtoseconds ($10^{-15}$ s).
 * Bond rotation: picoseconds ($10^{-12}$ s).
 * Ion crossing: nanoseconds ($10^{-19}$ s).

 Depending on the size of the system or the computing power, different timescales can be achieved.
-For example, small systems can be simulated on a milisecond ($10^{-3}$ s) scale, but bigger systems would need a milisecond for this.
+For example, small systems can be simulated on a milisecond ($10^{-3}$ s) scale, but bigger systems would need a bigger scale for this.

 To arrive to the scale of seconds, we can wait for technological advances or use advanced algorithms.